 Click the links below to view the Safeguarding Training dates:

-C1 Basic Awareness/Foundation course: For all lay workers, church workers (paid or voluntary), PCC members etc.
+Foundation (C1) course: For all lay workers or church workers (paid or voluntary).

-C3 Foundation and Leadership course: For Clergy, Retired Clergy, Readers & Authorised Lay Ministers
+Leadership (C3) course: For Clergy, Retired Clergy, Readers & Authorised Lay Ministers.

 Resources from the Safeguarding training courses: